 SADISTIC ACCUSATION #2: The biblical God is also guilty of inflicting punishments that are grossly disproportionate to the acts committed.
 In the American legal system, such disproportion violates the U.S. Constitutions Eighth Amendment, which prohibits cruel and unusual punishments.

-I don't need to go through the humanist's accusations and justify God's commands.
+The humanists’ attack on God and the Bible continues with more accusations of cruelty.
+My response to this accusation could be very short.
+I do not need to go through every humanist accusation and justify what God has commanded.
 He is God, and what He says and does is always right and good.
-He may not always explain what He is doing, but we can know for sure that it is always right and good, even if we don't understand.
+He may not always explain what He is doing, but we can know for sure that it is always right and good, even if we do not understand.

-So why go through answering all of the humanist's accusations and false claims?
-Because this is a good way to study scripture and learn about the consistent, unchanging character of God.
-It provides a framework for investigating and learning about aspects of God's character I never would have studied otherwise.
-So, at least for me, this isn't about refuting humanists, it's about God, and learning more about our creator and His will for us.
+So why bother answering all of the humanist's accusations and false claims?
+Because everyone needs to know there are answers, and for Christians this is a good way to study scripture and learn about the consistent, unchanging character of God.
+It provides a framework for investigating and learning about aspects of God's character we might otherwise never study.

-But first, an important question.
-How do humanists determine that something is good or evil?
-How do they know a punishment is "grossly disproportionate" or is completely just?
+How do humanists determine whether someone is good or evil?
+How do they know whether a punishment is "grossly disproportionate" or is completely just?
 What is the source of their standards?
-If you are going to make a judgment, there must be a standard used to define that judgment.

 The 8th Amendment